|

 meals but if you get here during off hours there

 is no better place to drink ouzo and eat seafood mezedes in the Plaka.
 Keep in mind that lunch is the big meal here, like many downtown restaurants, and they do their cooking in the morning so at night it is mostly grilled meat, fish and stuff made right then and there.
+In other words don't order oven cooked dishes at night.
+Or follow my rule and only eat there when Dimitris and Eugenia are working.
+The good news is that he is now working in the day and she is working at night.

 This